 - ½ cup creamy peanut butter

-- ¼ cup reduced sodium tamari
+- ¼ cup reduced-sodium tamari or soy sauce

 - 3 tablespoons apple cider vinegar